marioalmonte/accessitrans-aria/readme.txt

 * Admin settings page for configuration
 * Debug mode for troubleshooting
 * Compatibility with all Elementor content types

+== Upgrade Notice ==

+= 1.0.2 =
+Security update: Improved sanitization practices and fixed minor security issues.
+All users are recommended to update.

+= 1.0.1 =
+Security improvement and performance optimization.
+Recommended update for all users.

+= 1.0.0 =
+First stable release, ready for production environments.

 == Author ==